 Businesses of all kinds have restructured their offerings to meet the evolving demands of the COVID-19 pandemic.
 Consumers’ desires for safe alternatives to in-person activities heightened the ongoing revolution of convenient online options.
 Consumers became even more comfortable using their devices to access virtually every part of their lives—from friends and family members to groceries, jobs, and more.
 And with that comfort came a new set of expectations about the experiences these offerings provide.
 What about customer experience (CX)?

 Fintechs were ahead of the curve in terms of convenience, offering online banking and financial services well before the repercussions of the COVID-19 pandemic in 2020.
 However, just having an app or in-browser platform is no longer enough.
-With the competitive marketplace and rising consumer expectations, fintechs must deliver top-of-the-line customer experience (CX) if they want to survive.
+With the competitive marketplace and rising consumer expectations, fintechs must deliver top-of-the-line CX if they want to survive.
 A larger, more holistic customer strategy is integral to continued success.

 Curating Great CX at Any Size

 Fintech leaders must understand that their success—both in the short and long term—hinges upon their ability to exceed customers’ expectations regarding services, support, and personalization.
 This is especially true in the U.S., where fintechs compete with some of the most mature companies in the market.
 Microsoft, Apple, Google, and other major players entering the space already have the resources and personnel to scale CX and implement changes quickly.
 Building an agile CX program starts with understanding the principles that sit at the core of extraordinary CX.

 Here are five things fintech leaders should keep in mind when approaching customer service:

 - It pays to know your customers.
 Knowing your customers is the foundation of any good CX.
 It has always been true, but today’s customers expect providers to have access to data about their habits, preferences, and needs.
 Investing in data collection and using the right information to tailor services and support can help fintechs anticipate their customers’ needs.